JonaSi754/multi-agent-Job-shop-competition/README.md

 Till now, I am still trying to realize my idea.
 (20220912)<br>
 I choose pygame to visualize the whole progress, and use pettingZoo to implement multi agent env

-## Contact me
-Contact with me if you are also interested in this idea.
-My email: sijinghua@hust.edu.cn